-Covid-19 coronavirus: Hawke's Bay celebrates as all 44 cases declared 'recovered'
+Covid 19 coronavirus: Hawke's Bay celebrates as all 44 cases declared 'recovered'

 "As part of the early response public health went through a wide-ranging case-finding exercise to follow-up as many people as possible who may have come into close contact with passengers and/or crew from the Ruby Princess cruise ship," Climo said.

-"The investigation, conducted in three phases, followed up and interviewed over 130 people who had direct contact with either passengers or crew.
+"The investigation, conducted in three phases, followed up and interviewed more than 130 people who had direct contact with either passengers or crew.

 "The team also retrospectively followed-up anyone else who may have had contact with the Ruby Princess passengers and had been admitted to hospital."

-With the support of Health Hawke's Bay (PHO) the team electronically searched general practice records to ensure no-one, who might have presented with cold or other Covid-19 symptoms and did not meet the case definition at the time, was missed.
+With the support of Health Hawke's Bay (PHO) the team electronically searched general practice records to ensure no one was missed who might have presented with cold or other Covid-19 symptoms and did not meet the case definition at the time.

 "This was a huge undertaking.
 As a community we should all be grateful for the diligence and expertise of this team to make sure no stone was left unturned and community transmission was prevented," Climo said.

-The Ruby Princess cluster as whole has not been cleared - it needs to meet Ministry of Health requirements for that - but there are no active cases remaining within the cluster.
+The Ruby Princess cluster as a whole has not been cleared - it needs to meet Ministry of Health requirements for that - but there are no active cases remaining within the cluster.

 Climo said the public health team's work was supported by staff in Community-Based Assessment Centres, Hawke's Bay Hospital and other settings to test people with symptoms of Covid-19.